 Graduate students who write a thesis are required to have a supervisor and supervisory committee.
 The selection of a supervisor should occur soon after the student has been approved to the thesis route.
 Refer to Figure 1 “Overview of Master’s Program” for a diagrammatic view of the components of a thesis-route Master’s degree.

-The academic unit shall ensure that the members of a supervisory committee are sufficiently competent and experienced to serve at the required level.
-In forming a supervisory committee, the academic unit should consider the rank and experience of the supervisor and prospective members, their publications and other demonstrations of competence in the field of specialization, and the prospective members’ experience in graduate supervision.
+The program shall ensure that the members of a supervisory committee are sufficiently competent and experienced to serve at the required level.
+In forming a supervisory committee, the program should consider the rank and experience of the supervisor and prospective members, their publications and other demonstrations of competence in the field of specialization, and the prospective members’ experience in graduate supervision.

 As minimum criteria, supervisors and members of supervisory and examination committees must normally:

-Because of diverse interpretations of the term “scholarly or creative activity,” the FGS will always find it necessary to rely on sound and informed judgment of the academic unit to ensure adherence to minimum faculty criteria.
+Because of diverse interpretations of the term “scholarly or creative activity,” the FGS will always find it necessary to rely on sound and informed judgment of the program to ensure adherence to minimum faculty criteria.

 Individuals who do not meet the eligibility criteria, above, may be recommended to serve as co-supervisors and as members of the supervisory and examining committees.
 For approval of the following categories, the graduate program designate shall formally apply to the FGS:

 - professors from faculties not offering a graduate program;